-In migration row, Merkel appeals to Bavarian allies' European ideals
+Merkel's Bavarian allies put foot down over border bans

 The document circulated by Merkel to her coalition partners after the summit said 14 countries had agreed “on a political level” to take back some migrants who had passed through other EU countries on their way to Germany.

-“I understand that this is a dramatic attempt to save her own position, but absolutely there is no agreement” Jacek Sasin, a senior Polish government official said on public television on Sunday.
+“I understand that this is a dramatic attempt to save her own position, but absolutely there is no agreement” Jacek Sasin, a senior Polish government official said, on public television on Sunday.

 In the interview, Merkel said she regretted any misunderstandings, but that she had been given “political commitments”, and had not said any deals had been signed.